 The second fallacy is this idea that all that matters to infants is that their parents are healthy and happy.
 Sorry, life does not work that way.
 Infants have needs that go beyond a happy caregiver.
 Most notably, infants need lots of contact, comfort, and responsiveness.
 Time and again we find that responsiveness is one of the most important elements of parenting and thus if removing responsiveness is what makes mom or dad happy, it most certainly does not mean the infant is getting what is best.
 I recommend you read up a bit on the period of hyporesponsivity and the role of comfort in the development of emotion regulation to better understand the integral role of parental responsiveness in child development.

 As always, there are better methods than extinction sleep training that can respect a child’s biological development and the mental health of the entire family, infant included.
-Being against methods that disrespect the infant and their development is not feminist in any way, shape, or form.
+Being against methods that disrespect the infant and their development is not contrary to feminism in any way, shape, or form.

 Tracy of Evolutionary Parenting